Roman Coin find in SomersetPosted: 2010-07-08

 The jar was buried about 14 inches below the surface.
 Though the jar was only about 18 inches wide, the coins were so tightly packed within the jar that the hoard weighed roughly 160 kilograms (about 350 pounds).

-When coin hoard are found the usual explanation is that the owner either lost them, hid them intentionally and intended to returm for them later.
-However, in the case of the Frome hoard, experts suggest that they were part of a ritual offering, that is, that community members put a coin contribution into the jar as part of some kind of ceremonial obserance.
+When coin hoards are found, the usual explanation is that the owner either lost them, hid them intentionally and intended to return for them later.
+However, in the case of the Frome hoard, experts suggest that they were part of a ritual offering, that is, that community members put a coin contribution into the jar as part of some kind of ceremonial observance.

 If the coin hoard is declared a treasure, the Museum of Somerset will be able to acquire them at market value, with the proceeds shared between Mr Crisp and the land owner.